Learning Geometry and Topology via Multi-Chart Flows: EXPERIMENTAL DETAILS

 In Mocap1, the initial frame is randomly rotated around the axis given by $[1 / \sqrt{14}, 2/\sqrt{14}, 3/\sqrt{14}]$, with the rotation angle uniformly sampled between $0$ and $2\pi$.
 We use $30000$ points as the train set, $10000$ points as the val set and $10000$ points as the test set.
 In Mocap3, the initial frame is rotated using a random element from SO(3).
 We use $50000$ points as the train set, $10000$ points as the val set and $10000$ points as the test set.
 For both datasets, we standardize the data based on the train set.
 In Mocap1 the batch size is $256$, while for Mocap3 in preliminary experiments we observe that using a larger batch size stabilizes training especially for \mult, so we employ a batch size of $1024$.

 We use Neural Spline flows \citep{durkan2019nsf} with ReLU activation and \textit{float} data type.
 For pretraining as in \mult, we use Constrained K-Means clustering \citep{bennett2000constrained} as implemented in \citet{levy-kramer2018k-means-constrained} (BSD-3-Clause license) to obtain the clusters, where the clusters are constrained to be between $0.9t$ and $1.1t$, where $t$ is the target size given by dividing the total number of samples by the number of charts.
 We use early stopping with infinite patience and perform validations throughout the process.
-For Mocap1, \single\ is trained for the first $20$ epochs solely based on reconstructions, while during pretraining of \mult\ which has a total of $30$ epochs the first $20$ epochs are solely based on reconstructions and the following $10$ epochs also account for log probabilities.
-For Mocap3, the first $50$ epochs of \single\ are solely based on reconstructions, while for \mult\, among the $70$ epochs for pretraining the first $50$ are solely based on reconstructions and the later $20$ epochs also account for log probabilities.
+For Mocap1, \single\ is trained for the first $20$ epochs solely based on reconstructions, while during pretraining of \mult\ which has a total of $30$ epochs the first $20$ epochs are solely based on reconstructions and the following $10$ epochs also account for log-probabilities.
+For Mocap3, the first $50$ epochs of \single\ are solely based on reconstructions, while for \mult\, among the $70$ epochs for pretraining the first $50$ are solely based on reconstructions and the later $20$ epochs also account for log-probabilities.
 Following \citet{Brehmer2020mflows}, a loss term with weight $1e-3$ is added to constrain the latent representations.
 For \mult, an additional loss term with weight $10$ is added to encourage the mean responsibilities of the charts to be more uniform.

 In Mocap1, the ground truth latent space is by definition $1$.
-As such, we perform an experiment where we calculate the pairwise distance between $5$ rotations of the original frame whose angles are uniformly distributed.
+As such, we perform an experiment where we calculate the pairwise distance between $5$ rotations of the original frame whose angles are uniformly distributed, solving one distance in each batch.
 While it is not clear whether the ground truth distances should be the same for these pairs, we should expect them to reflect the circular nature of the latent space.

-\subsection{Compute resources}
+\subsection{Compute Resources}

 We mainly use a compute cluster to perform the experiments.
 The CPU is Intel Xeon Gold 6230 with 192GB memory, the GPU is Nvidia Volta V100 with 32GB memory.